edwardfrary/readme-generator/Develop/readme.md

+  ## License
-  For use under the MIT License Agreement: (https://lbesson.mit-license.org/)
+  For use under the BSD 3-Clause 'New' or 'Revised' License: (https://opensource.org/licenses/BSD-3-Clause)

   ## Test-Instructions